 At the end of each question, pause.
 Let each question sink in.
 Be sure to give them enough time to consider the problems your questions create for their theology.
 If they do not answer, ask them again.
 And when you are discussing an important topic, don't let them get you off track.
 Do not give them the "I gotcha."
 Just let them discover for themselves.

 Create doubt in their minds whenever possible.
 But if you do not know the answer to something, acknowledge it, and say that you will research it before the next meeting.
 In fact, it is best, especially at first, to give them the benefit of the doubt.
 If you come on too strong, they will get up and leave and not come back.

-You might begin with some of the questions from this website: Intro Questions.
+You might begin with some of the questions from this website about the organization: JWFACTS.COM.

 Now, here are more specific questions to ask: